-- Attending estate sales is how you'll really find out how each company performs.
+Attending estate sales is how you'll find out how each company performs.

 Will the Contract Include Everything I've Asked?

-- Once you find a company with answers you like, make sure they detail what you've discussed in the contract.
-If the company doesn't do written contracts, find someone else.
+Once you find a company with answers you like, make sure they detail what you've discussed in the contract.
+If the company doesn't make written contracts, find someone else.
 A reputable company wants a contract to protect itself from you too.